breast reduction scotland

 Pull on the nipples

-Pull on the nipples, sometimes, nipples can be pulled or inverted when moved to their new position.
+Sometimes the nipples can be pulled or inverted when moved to their new position.

 Nipple loss